SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ## I joined the state guard

-I was invited to consider joining by a military veteran friend of mine.
+I was invited to consider joining by a retired Marine officer.
 I had actually never heard of the state guard before that conversation.

 After seeing the photos of VDF folks wading through chest-deep water and engaged in light search-and-rescue drills, joining seemed like a fun (and adventurous) way to get involved in the community.
 So to learn more I attended a local meeting of Fairfax County's Alpha Company, part of the Blackhorse Brigade.